vamping111/terraform-provider-testmark/website/docs/r/ami.html.markdown

 The AMI (Amazon Machine Image) resource allows the creation and management of images.

-If you just want to share an existing image with another CROC Cloud account, it's better to use [`aws_ami_launch_permission`](ami_launch_permission.html.markdown) instead.
+If you just want to share an existing image with another project, it's better to use [`aws_ami_launch_permission`](ami_launch_permission.html.markdown) instead.

 For more information about images, see [user documentation][images].